Trace Systoles and Sink Constant: Sink Constant

-Again, this function is bounded away from $0$, so by the maximum principle, the minimum of $|F|$ is attained on one of the boundaries of the domain $K'$.
-From the previous discussion, the minimum of this function is precisely the minimum of $\phi$ on $\mathcal{D}$.
+From the previous discussion, the minimum of $|F|$ is precisely the minimum of $f$ on $\mathcal{D}$.
+Again, this function $F$ is bounded away from $0$ on $K'$, so by the maximum principle, the minimum of $|F|$ is attained on one of the boundary of the domain $K'$.
+So we study the minimum of $|F|$ for each of the two conditions defining the boundary.